aplteam/Tester2/README.md

 ## Best Practices

-* When starting to implement test cases you are advised to leave gaps: `Test_001`, `Test_010` etc. The same holds true for groups.
+* When starting to implement test cases you are advised to leave gaps: `Test_001`, `Test_010` etc. The same holds true for numbering within groups.

 * Try to keep your test cases simple and test just one thing at a time, for example just one method at a time.